You’ve probably heard about stock options and stock warrants, but do you know the difference between the two?

 What are the pros of warrants?

-In a typical warrant agreement, there are a few things that need to be established – the number of stocks an employee can purchase in future, and the strike price or exercise price, which is the minimum future price they’ll have to pay to buy the stock.
+In a typical warrant agreement, there are a few things that need to be established – the number of stocks an employee can purchase in future, and the strike or exercise price, which is the minimum future price they’ll have to pay to buy the stock.